writetofahim/dotpot_website/README.md

 2. Launch the command prompt on your computer and enter this command.
     `git clone github.com:DotpotiT/website.git`

-3. Client-side Setup
+3. Client-side Setup:
-    a.
-Start the client side by running the following command: `cd client`
+    - Start the client side by running the following command: `cd client`
-    b.
-To install the dependencies, run the following command: `npm install`
+    - To install the dependencies, run the following command: `npm install`
-    c.
-Start the server by running the following command: `npm run dev`
+    - Start the server by running the following command: `npm run dev`
-    d.
-Open the project on browser at [Server] `http://localhost:port_number`
+    - Open the project on browser at [Server] `http://localhost:port_number`

-4. Server-side Setup
+4. Server-side Setup:
-    a.
-Start the client side by running the following command: `cd api`
+    - Start the client side by running the following command: `cd api`
-    b.
-To install the dependencies, run the following command: `npm install`
+    - To install the dependencies, run the following command: `npm install`
-    c.
-Start the server by running the following command: `npm start`
+    - Start the server by running the following command: `npm start`

 ## Contributing: